Ethereum Sepolia Faucet

 How to Get Sepolia ETH

-The process is intentionally simple, but precision matters.
+The claiming process is simple, but wallet configuration remains important.

 Common Issues and Fixes

-Balance not visible: Usually caused by incorrect network selection.
-Switch to Sepolia.
+Balance not visible: Usually caused by incorrect network selection or missing RPC configuration.

-Invalid address: Ensure the wallet address is correctly formatted and supports EVM networks.
+Invalid address: Ensure the wallet address format is compatible with EVM-based networks.

 Frequently Asked Questions